 Fiberglass in Industrial Applications

-Fiberglass Fiber Reinforced Polymer (FRP) composites are used in many industries across the board.
+Fiberglass Fiber-Reinforced Polymer (FRP) composites are used across industries.
 Because FRP profiles are versatile and flexible, it’s hard to find an industry that can’t benefit from the use of fiberglass.

 Fiberglass Defined